ibm-cloud-docs/schematics/faqs.md

 **Solution**

 While creating Schematics Workspace or Action - it takes a copy of the Terraform or Ansible template, from your Git repository and stores in a secured location.
 Before the template files is saved, {{site.data.keyword.bpshort_notm}} analyses the files and marks as potentially vulnerable (or not), under the following conditions:
-- The allowed file extension and not marked as vulnerable are `.tf, .tfvars, .md, .yaml ,.sh, .txt, .yml, .html, .gitignore, .tf.json, license, .js, .pub, .service, _rsa, .py, .json, .tpl, .cfg, .ps1, .j2, .zip, .conf, .crt,.key, .der, .jacl, .properties, .cer, .pem`
+- The allowed file extension and not marked as vulnerable are `.tf, .tfvars, .md, .yaml ,.sh, .txt, .yml, .html, .gitignore, .tf.json, license, .js, .pub, .service, _rsa, .py, .json, .tpl, .cfg, .ps1, .j2, .zip, .conf, .crt,.key, .der, .jacl, .properties, .cer, .pem`.
+- The blocked extensions `.tfstate, .tfstate.backup, .exe, .php5, .pht, .phtml, .shtml, .asa, .asax, .swf, .xap.` are potentially vulnerable and are removed from the template in the secure location.
+- The allowed image extension are `.tif .tiff .gif .png .bmp .jpg .jpeg`.
+- Any files with 500 KB or more in size are considered as potentially vulnerable, and removed from the template in the secure location.
+This file size limit does not apply for the `allowed image file extensions`.

 The allowed extension list is continously monitored and updated in every release.
 You can raise an [support ticket](/docs/schematics?topic=schematics-schematics-help) with the justification to add a new file extension to the list.
-- The blocked extensions `.tfstate, .tfstate.backup, .exe, .php5, .pht, .phtml, .shtml, .asa, .asax, .swf, .xap.` are potentially vulnerable and are removed from the template in the secure location.
-- Any files with 500 KB or more in size are considered as potentially vulnerable, and removed from the template in the secure location.

-  This file-size limit does not apply for the `allowed image file extensions`.
 {: note}